aliendostea/natours-landing/README.md

 ## What I learn in this course

-⚡️ How CSS works behind the scenes: the cascade, specificity, inheritance, etc.
+⚡️ How CSS works behind the scenes: the cascade, specificity, inheritance, etc\
-⚡️ Using Sass in real-world projects: global variables, architecting CSS, managing media queries, Mixins, Extends and Functions.
+⚡️ Using Sass in real-world projects: global variables, architecting CSS, managing media queries, Mixins, Extends and Functions\
-⚡️ Responsive images in HTML and CSS for faster pageloads.
+⚡️ Responsive images in HTML and CSS for faster pageloads\
-⚡️ The NPM ecosystem: development workflows and building processes.
+⚡️ The NPM ecosystem: development workflows and building processes\
-⚡️ Advanced CSS animations with @keyframes, animation and transition.
+⚡️ Advanced CSS animations with @keyframes, animation and transition\
-⚡️ CSS architecture: component-based design, BEM, writing reusable code, etc.
+⚡️ CSS architecture: component-based design, BEM, writing reusable code, etc\
-⚡️ Advanced responsive design: media queries, mobile-first vs desktop-first, em vs rem units, etc.
+⚡️ Advanced responsive design: media queries, mobile-first vs desktop-first, em vs rem units, etc\
-⚡️ The Easiest Way of Automatically Reloading a Page on File Changes.
+⚡️ The Easiest Way of Automatically Reloading a Page on File Changes\
-⚡️ Building a Pure CSS Popup.
+⚡️ Building a Pure CSS Popup\
-⚡️ Cross browser testing & support with @supports.
+⚡️ Cross browser testing & support with @supports\

 ---